 St. Anthony West Hospital, Jefferson County’s first major hospital built from scratch in a century, completed in Lakewood.

 Jefferson County’s Sesquicentennial Gala held at Jefferson County Fairgrounds.

 James Baugh House at 11361 W. 44th Ave. in Wheat Ridge listed on the National Register of Historic Places.
 One of the oldest log structures still standing in Colorado as of 2012.

 Lower North Fork Fire claims three lives, making it the first lethal wildfire in Jefferson County in 152 years.
-The fire spread over 1400 acres and burned 23 houses and a barn, and the historic 1887 Lamb School on Kuehster Road.
+The fire spreads over 1400 acres burning 23 houses, a barn, and the historic 1887 Lamb School on Kuehster Road.

 Burial of sesquicentennial time capsule in the Memorial Garden west of the Courts and Administration Building on the Jefferson County Government Center campus.